Food in Taipei || Top 6 Foods You Simply Cannot Miss

 Found throughout mainland China and not technically specific to Taiwan, Taiwan is one of the places where it really is done right.

-Although not a main meal and rather a snack found in street markets and roadside stalls, you can’t miss this food when visiting Taiwan.
+Although not a main meal and rather a snack found in street markets and roadside stalls, you can’t miss this food when visiting Taipei.

 Stinky tofu is found in several varieties, but the most common being in its deep-fried form.
 It is often served with a side sauce and topped with picked vegetables, and generally veggie/vegan friendly.

-Breakfast in Taiwan is definitely not something you should miss out on by sleeping in.
+Breakfast in Taipei is definitely not something you should miss out on by sleeping in.
 However, saying that, you can often find it throughout the day.

 But, these dishes will make you want to get up.